Justin-Diamond/RapidanAPI/README.md

 {% endhighlight %}

 # Other Parameters
-For datasets like the Global Oil Balance, parameters such as “balance_date” and “columns” are included to give you extra control of the data, and allow you to retrieve historical oil balances.
+For datasets like the Global Oil Balance, parameters such as “balance_date”, “columns”, and "frequency" are included to give you extra control of the data, and allow you to retrieve historical oil balances.
 In the future, we plan on adding these parameters to other endpoints – such as the refined products outlook and gas balance endpoints.

 The “balance_date” parameter is in YYMM format, and includes our historical oil balances from 2401 (January 2024) to present.
 For example, setting the date parameter as 2401 will pull data from January 2024, and setting it as 2407 will pull data from July 2024.
 If you want to pull the most recently updated dataset, just set this parameter as balance_date="Current" or balance_date=None.

 The “columns” parameter lets you pull specific columns of data.
 If you want to pull the entire dataset, just set this parameter as columns="All" or columns=None.
 But if you want to pull specific columns, just enter one or more of the column codes listed at the bottom of this page as comma separated values.
 For example, columns=“OECD_CONS, OECD_SUPP” will pull OECD consumption and OECD supply.

+The “frequency” parameter lets you pull either monthly or quarterly frequency data.
+Please note that all pre-2410 balances contain ONLY quarterly frequency data.
+To pull monthly/quarterly frequency data, just set this parameter as frequency="Monthly" or frequency="Quarterly".
+If this parameter is set as None or anything else, both monthly and quartertly data will be pulled.

-Here’s how you can pull all of the columns from our June 2023 global oil balance:
+Here’s an example of how you can pull all columns of our current global oil balance at a monthly frequency:

 {% seo %} {% include head-custom.html %}
 {% highlight python %}